beetbox/beets/docs/plugins/index.rst

 -------------

 Here are a few of the plugins written by the beets community:

-* `beets-replaygain`_ can analyze and store ReplayGain normalization information.

 * `beets-lyrics`_ searches Web repositories for song lyrics and adds them to your files.